-It's getting a little chilly for bike riding now, but I haven't exiled the road bike to the indoor trainer stand just yet.
-I record my rides in excessive, modern, technical detail.
-See my Ride With GPS, Garmin Connect or MapMyRide pages for even more number-crunching from slightly different points-of-view.
+I finally gave in to Old Man Winter and mounted my bike on the indoor trainer, but you can relive the last year's glories!
+I recorded my rides in excessive, modern, technical detail.
+See my Ride With GPS, Garmin Connect, MapMyRide pages for lots of number-crunching from slightly different points-of-view, or go to Strava and see if you can beat my times.
 My photo gallery for Biking Across Kansas is also available.

 The Needham genealogy was updated on 20 January 2007.
 There are quite a lot of changes, which are outlined on the introductory page of the site.
 Besides updating the lineage, there are three new photo galleries and a variety of other added documents.